miya3333/TugasKoneksiMysql/README.md

 # Authors
-> Aldi Hermansyah Teknik Informatika 23.A2
+> Aldi Hermansyah Teknik Informatika 23.A2 Universitas Pelita Bangsa

 # Tugas Koneksi Mysql
 > click the photo if you want to see it in full